-- Information on the lead research institution and the research institutions of associated research partners - Existing project participants (not financed by FWF project funds) (usually the principal investigator and academic project staff at the research institutions) - Available infrastructure - Information on the funding requested
+- Information on the lead research institution and the research institutions of associated research partners - Existing project participants (not financed by FWF project funds) (usually the principal investigator and artistic, scientific, scholarly and/or arts-based project staff at the research institutions) - Available infrastructure - Information on the funding requested - Explanation of why the personnel requested is needed (type(s) of requested position(s), job descriptions, extent of employment, and duration of involvement in the project) - Concise justifications for non-personnel costs (equipment, materials, travel expenses, and other costs); If funding for equipment is requested, applicants must explain why

-For instance, the European Commission's Ethics for Researchers or The European Code of Conduct for Research Integrity can serve as a guide here.
+&lt;sup>8 For instance, the European Commission's Ethics for Researchers or The European Code of Conduct for Research Integrity can serve as a guide here.

-Positioning and thoughts on the research approaches in the project in terms of sex-specific and gender-related aspects could include: Is the research approach likely to produce sex-specific and gender-related findings?
+&lt;sup>9 Positioning and thoughts on the research approaches in the project in terms of sex-specific and gender-related aspects could include: Is the research approach likely to produce sex-specific and gender-related findings?
 If so, what findings?
 How and where are these integrated into the research approach?
 (For information on determining the relevance of sex-specific and gender-related issues, please see the FWF website.